Latest DEI articles

 Neurodiversity Pride Day is a global movement that demonstrates the value of diverse ways of thinking.
 Neurodiverse people bring unique creativity, innovation and fresh perspectives to the world - yet they are still too often burdened by stereotypes, encountering misunderstanding, barriers and lack of systemic support.
 The movement was born in the Netherlands, an initiative of The Neurodiversity Foundation.
 Diversity Hub is a proud partner and representative of Chapter Poland.

-DEI my habit.
-New thinking about DE&I in the organization
+DEI as a habit.
+New thinking about DEI in the organization

 How do we change the approach to diversity, equality and inclusion so that it becomes more than an "occasional" initiative?
 Aakanksha Mehra - Project Manager and DEI Ambassador at Heineken Global Shared Services Krakow - talks about how to make DEI a habit.